-Alyssa Lee is the director of Pew’s cities project, which focuses on the biggest city in each of the nation’s 30 largest metropolitan areas.
-The project provides essential data and analysis to policy makers to help them better understand the role of the economy, demography and policy on cities’ fiscal health, and how well municipalities are delivering core services.
+Alyssa Lee is a senior officer with Pew’s cities project, which focuses on the biggest city in each of the nation’s 30 largest metropolitan areas.
+The project provides essential data and analysis to policymakers to help them better understand the role of the economy, demography and policy on cities’ fiscal health, and how well municipalities are delivering core services.

-As the strategic lead on the project’s robust municipal fiscal health agenda, Lee directs the team’s original research which supports local policy leaders in implementing data-driven decision-making, identifying proven policy approaches, evaluating current programs, reducing costs, and improving overall government performance.
-She also speaks frequently with the media about national trends and local innovations.
+Leading outreach for the project, Lee directly engages policymakers and other stakeholders about the project’s research findings on common challenges facing cities and general approaches for reform.
+She supports local policy leaders in implementing data-driven decision-making, identifying proven policy approaches, evaluating current programs, reducing costs, and improving overall government performance.

 Lee holds a master’s degree in city and regional planning with distinction from the Georgia Institute of Technology and bachelor of arts degrees in sociology and urban studies from Northwestern University.